 What are the Differences Between the IGI and GIA?

-1. GIA’s Grading Standards are Considered More Rigorous
+1. GIA’s Grading Standards are Considered More Strict

 The GIA’s standards are known as the most rigorous relative to other grading institutions, including the IGI.

 Jewelry Insurance Issues notes the AGS and GIA are considered the most reliable.

 In a well-known study, Rapaport sent diamonds to several of the leading grading labs and found the GIA as the most strict lab, followed by the IGI.

 Strict criteria are generally in the interest of the buyer but not always the seller because a diamond with higher grades sells for a premium.

 As a rule of thumb, expect the IGI to designate a diamond one or two grades higher than the GIA in categories like color and clarity.

 For example, if the GIA decides a diamond has an H or I color and VS1 clarity, the IGI may give it an G color and VVS2 clarity.